HarperDB/hydrolix-exporter/README.md

 ## Overview

 This is a Harper component designed to export system logs Hydrolix.
 An active Hydrolix instance, with a project and table are prerequisits for running this component.

-## Getting Started
+When running, the component will poll Harper logs on a specified interval (see configuration options below), and publish logs to a Hydrolix table via a transform.

+## To run locally

 1. Create Hydrolix project and table
 1. `git clone https://github.com/HarperDB/hydrolix-exporter.git`
 1. `cd hydrolix-exporter`
 1. `cp .env.example > .env` (See **Environment Variables** section for more info)
+1. `npm install`
 1. `npm run build`
 1. `harperdb run .`